 “Individuals managing a travel programme should always have their travel procedures at the front of their mind”, explains Corporate Traveller’s Head of Account Management James McIlvenna.
 “When they feel the situation has changed enough to warrant their policies outdated, rules should be amended or authority sought to do so.”
 So, what should you be reviewing and how can you make sure your policy is prepared?

-Are you rebuilding your travel programme for 2021?
+Are you rebuilding your travel programme for post-pandemic travel?

 For a limited time only, Corporate Traveller is offering free travel programme reviews to help you tailor your programme and policies for the year ahead.